novialriptide/rutgers-oralquiz-sim/README.md

 # Oral Examination 1 Simulator (Lesson 1 - 3)
 Created for Rutgers University - New Brunswick's Elementary Korean 2022 Fall Semester course (01:574:101:01).

+If you're going to use this, it might not be good because i literally wrote this in 1h42min (at the time of writing).

 ## Syntax

 For prompts,